cockroachdb/docs/v2.1/begin-transaction.md

 The `BEGIN` [statement](sql-statements.html) initiates a [transaction](transactions.html), which either successfully executes all of the statements it contains or none at all.

+{{site.data.alerts.callout_danger}}
-{{site.data.alerts.callout_danger}}When using transactions, your application should include logic to <a href="transactions.html#transaction-retries">retry transactions</a> that are aborted to break a dependency cycle between concurrent transactions.{{site.data.alerts.end}}
+When using transactions, your application should include logic to [retry transactions](transactions.html#transaction-retries) that are aborted to break a dependency cycle between concurrent transactions.
+{{site.data.alerts.end}}

 <div id="toc"></div>